acontero/busybeeforios7/README.md

 busybeeforios7
 ===============
 BusyBee ToDo List app updated for iOS 7.
-To be submitted to the app store soon, probably as an update.
+To be submitted to the app store soon, probably as a new app, not an update.